thetawavegame/thetawave-legacy/book/src/add_item.md

 ![collecting_items](./assets/collecting_items.gif)

-In this section we will go over the steps of adding a simple stat effecting item to the game.
+In this section we will go over the steps of adding a simple stat affecting item to the game.
 We will also follow along with these steps to add the "Frequency Augmentor" item to the game.